-My recipe calls for 1 onion.
-1/2 the onion needs to be grated/pureed.
-The other 1/2 needs to be thinly sliced.
+My recipe calls for 1 whole onion.
+Half of the onion needs to be grated/pureed.
+The other half needs to be thinly sliced.
 The onion adds lots of flavor, as does the garlic, ginger, and green onions.
 Don’t skimp on any of these!

 Note: I do not add Asian pear to my beef bulgogi marinade.
 Many Korean home cooks add Asian pear as a tenderizing and/or sweetening agent but the thin slices of rib eye don’t require it, in my opinion.
 For galbi and other Korean dishes, yes — I always add Asian pear.
 But for this recipe, I don’t think it’s necessary.